littlebitselectronics/web-api-docs/source/includes/_my_library.md

 }
 ```

-This endpoint creates a new Library Module
+This endpoint shows all modules in a user's library

 ### HTTP Request